How do antibiotics work?Drew Smith:

 One of these clues is that some antibiotics require bacterial protein synthesis in order to be effective: inhibition of protein synthesis reduces the lethality of ß-lactams, for instance.
 Simply blocking cell wall synthesis does not lead to rapid and complete killing of bacteria—something more is required.

 Further research shows that antibiotics induce bacterial stress responses, and it is these responses, rather than the immediate activity of the antibiotics, which lead to cell death.
 In fact, a unified theory of antibiotic-induced cell death is beginning to emerge in which several classes of antibiotics work through a common mechanism.

 Essentially, the stress response of cells to antibiotics causes disregulation of the carefully controlled membrane electrical potential.
 All cells generate chemical energy by pumping positively charged protons out of the cell, leaving an excess of negatively charged electrons within.
-The electrical potential created by this mechanism is enormous, as; at the cellular scale, it is equivalent to a bolt of lightning.
+The electrical potential created by this mechanism is enormous, as Nick Lane has pointed out; at the cellular scale, it is equivalent to a bolt of lightning.